vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-onboarding.md

    >
    > If Microsoft Defender Antivirus is in passive mode, these drivers are set to manual (`0`).

-## Troubleshoot onboarding issues on Windows Server 2016 and earlier versions of Windows Server
+## Troubleshoot onboarding issues on Windows Server 2016 and earlier versions of Windows Server.

 If you encounter issues while onboarding a server, go through the following verification steps to address possible issues.